marcusfrdk/linux-magic-mouse/README.md

 # Apple Magic Mouse 1/2 Support for Linux
-I have for long used Ubuntu Desktop as my primary OS with my Macbook as my secondary, hence the Magic Mouse.
-I realized Linux doesn't natively support the scroll function on the mouse so I created my own script for adding this support.
+I have used Ubuntu Desktop as my primary OS for some time with my Mac as my secondary OS, hence the Magic Mouse.
+I realized Linux doesn't natively support the scroll function on the Magic Mouse so I gathered the information I could find online and created my own script to support the Magic Mouse.

 ## Precautions
-In order to use this command, you firstly have to know the MAC-address of your device(s) (If you are using more than one bluetooth device), since this script will reboot the bluetooth module on your device and connect to your device(s).
-The script needs to be in sudo since systemd required admin priviliges.
+In order to use this command, you have to know the MAC-address of your device(s) (If you are using more than one bluetooth device), since this script will reboot the bluetooth module on your device and connect to your device(s).
+The script needs to be in sudo since bluetoothctl requires sudo priviliges.

 ## Installation
-The script is simple, simply copy the code below and paste it in a a BASH-file (.sh extension).
+The script is simple, copy the code blow (or download the *scroll.sh* file from this repo and replace with your devices MAC-address) and paste it in a a BASH-file (.sh extension).

 ```
 /etc/init.d/bluetooth stop